adamscot57/Depth_Spectral-View-Synthesis/README.md

 # Depth_Spectral-View-Synthesis

-An unofficial PyTorch implementation of Self-supervised Depth Estimation from Spectral Consistency and Novel View Synthesis, 2022 IJCNN
+A PyTorch implementation of Self-supervised Depth Estimation from Spectral Consistency and Novel View Synthesis, 2022 IJCNN